Gaiban-Khan/tabgrouper/README.md

 > Example: You can have a group of websites for work.
 Using tabgrouper, you can open all the grouped websites easily at once!

 &nbsp;
-Add it to path and use it everywhere.
+Add it to path and run it from everywhere.
 > Add **tabgrouper** file to /usr/local/bin.

 <h2> How to use? </h2>